ct-js/docs.ctjs.rocks/docs/skeletal-animation.md

 # Using Skeletal Animation in ct.js Projects

 ct.js supports importing DragonBones animations.
-It was tested with DragonBones v5.6, but, as DragonBones has a good backweards compatibility, it should work back to v4.0, too.
+It was tested with DragonBones v5.6, but, as DragonBones has a good backwards compatibility, it should work back to v4.0, too.
 Dragonones is free to use and is available at [their official site](http://dragonbones.com/).

 ## Importing Skeletal Animation